Nutrition and Metabolism Graduate Program (M.S. / Ph.D)

-Welcome to the Interdepartmental Graduate Program in Nutritional Sciences (IGPNS) at the University of Wisconsin-Madison!
+Welcome to the Nutrition and Metabolism Graduate Program at the University of Wisconsin-Madison!
 Nutrition researchers are a critical part of our society as they examine the complex interplay between nutrients, health, and disease spanning from the individual to large populations.
-The researchers within IGPNS at UW-Madison are at the frontlines of cutting research and important contributions to the scientific community and the everyday person.
-The science of nutrition is incredibly multifaceted which is why IGPNS comprises of faculty in a multitude of departments at UW-Madison including Nutritional Sciences, Biochemistry, Medicine, Dairy and Animal Sciences, Food Science and many more.
+The researchers within the Nutrition and Metabolism Graduate Program at UW-Madison are at the frontlines of cutting research and important contributions to the scientific community and the everyday person.
+The science of nutrition is incredibly multifaceted which is why the Nutrition and Metabolism Program is comprised of faculty in a multitude of departments at UW-Madison including Nutritional Sciences, Biochemistry, Medicine, Dairy and Animal Sciences, Food Science and many more.

 - Provide students with an understanding of basic nutrition principles as they apply to both humans and animals.